 STONE MOUNTAIN STATE PARK LODGING

-Stone Mountain State Park has a large drive-in campground with 90 sites for tents and RVs.
+Stone Mountain State Park has large drive-in campgrounds with 90 sites for tents and RVs.
 There’s also six backpacking tent sites along Widow’s Creek Trail, which is part of the Mountains-to-Sea Trail system.

 There are several other campgrounds nearby should the one at the park fill up (which often happens).
 These include Cedar Rock Campground and Sandy Creek Campground in Traphill, and Miller’s Camping and Doughton Park on the Blue Ridge Parkway.